Office Timeline – free timeline maker

 Step 6: Add ownership and accountability

-Make sure every task has a single owner.
+Every task needs a single owner.
 This is non-negotiable.
 "Shared ownership" means nobody is responsible.
 Assign it to the person who has the most control over completion.

 If a task requires multiple people (e.g., "design review between product and engineering"), still assign it to one person who's driving the process.